QuantEcon/lecture-python-intro/lectures/business_cycle.md

 However, emerging and less developed economies often experience more volatile changes throughout the economic cycles.

-Despite of the synchronization in GDP growth, the experience of individual countries during the recession often differs.
+Despite the synchronization in GDP growth, the experience of individual countries during the recession often differs.

 We use unemployment rate and the recovery of labor market conditions